A sample of 500 random adult books in a library has an average of... | Channels for Pearson+

 1

-Identify the key information provided in the problem: the sample mean (312 pages), the standard deviation (26 pages), and the value of interest (338 pages).
-The problem also specifies the use of the Empirical Rule.
+Identify the key components of the problem: the sample mean (312 pages), the standard deviation (26 pages), and the percentage of data to be covered (95%).
+The Empirical Rule states that 95% of the data falls within 2 standard deviations from the mean in a normal distribution.

-Recall the Empirical Rule: Approximately 68% of the data falls within 1 standard deviation of the mean, 95% within 2 standard deviations, and 99.7% within 3 standard deviations.
-This rule applies to data that follows a normal distribution.
+Calculate the lower bound of the range by subtracting 2 standard deviations from the mean.
+Use the formula: Lower Bound = Mean - 2 × Standard Deviation.
+In MathML:

-Calculate how many standard deviations the value of 338 pages is from the mean.
-Use the formula: z = (X - μ) / σ, where X is the value of interest (338), μ is the mean (312), and σ is the standard deviation (26).
+Calculate the upper bound of the range by adding 2 standard deviations to the mean.
+Use the formula: Upper Bound = Mean + 2 × Standard Deviation.
+In MathML:

 Watch next